mohamed159753/Freelance-Portfolio/README.md

 This project demonstrates my ability to create interactive and engaging applications using Python and showcases my skills in bot development and game design.

+you can join the discord server where the bot exist from the this [link](https://discord.gg/9e8RbS4e)
 ### Design Projects

 In addition to my programming projects, I have a strong interest in design, which I pursue as a hobby.
 I have worked on various design projects, ranging from graphic design to user interface design.